Siyi: Geography

 One of the early descriptions of the land came from the American missionary, William Speer, who lived there around 1850 and observed: "Towns embowered in bamboo, a species of banyan and other trees meet the eye on every hand.
 The level portion of the soil is cultivated as only the Chinese know how to do in order to obtain the utmost possible returns from Nature.
 The view appears like a great garden bounded by ranges of hills."

-Xinhui is a city district and the other three are county-level cities, all four belong to Jiangmen Prefecture administered from the city of Jiangmen.
+Xinhui is a city district and the other three are county-level cities; all four belong to Jiangmen Prefecture administered from the city of Jiangmen.
 An alternative term, Wuyi (五邑 (Wǔyì), Cantonese: five counties (Ng5 Yap1)), which refers to the five former counties of Xinhui, Taishan, Kaiping and Enping as well as Heshan, all administered by Jiangmen, has become an official title and is widely accepted by the local residents today.
-However, among overseas Chinese, the name Siyi is still popular and frequently used as Heshan County was established much later than the other four.
+However, among overseas Chinese, the name Seiyap (Siyi) is still popular and frequently used, as Heshan County was established much later than the other four.

 It is said that over 100 famous people come from the Siyi or Wuyi region of Guangdong Province, making the region famous for producing more entertainment stars than any other region in mainland China.
 As a result, the local government in Jiangmen which administers the Siyi or Wuyi cities of Taishan, Kaiping, Enping, Xinhui and Heshan, decided to build a Stars Park called Jiangmen Star Park.